Inverse Mechano-Electrical Reconstruction of Cardiac Excitation Wave Patterns from Mechanical Deformation using Deep Learning: Results

 \subsection{Recovery of Two-Dimensional Electrical Excitation Wave Patterns from Mechanical Deformation}

-Fig. \ref{fig:results2D} demonstrates that various two-dimensional electrical excitation wave patterns, such as linear waves, single spiral and multi-spiral wave patterns, and even spiral wave chaos, can be reconstructed from the resulting mechanical deformation using an autoencoder neural network with two-dimensional convolutional layers, see also Supplementary Movie 1.
-The neural network solely processes and analyzes tissue displacements, and does not obtain (pre-computed) information about tissue strains or stresses, or the underlying cardiac muscle fiber alignment.
-The contractile forces, which are triggered by the electrical excitation wave patterns, act along an underlying linearly transverse muscle fiber organization, which leads to highly anisotropic macroscopic contractions and deformations of the tissue.
-Panel a) shows the deformations that were analyzed by the network, panel b) shows the reconstructed electrical excitation patterns $\tilde{u}(x,y)$, and panel c) the original ground truth excitation patterns $u(x,y)$, respectively.
-The different muscle fiber alignments ($0^{\circ}$ or linearly transverse in $e_y$-direction, $30^{\circ}$, $90^{\circ}$ or linearly transverse in $e_x$-direction, and $120^{\circ}$) are indicated by black arrows.
-The autoencoder's reconstructions are in large parts visually almost indistinguishable from the original excitation patterns.
-Panel d) shows the difference between reconstructed and ground truth excitation $\Delta u = |\tilde{u}(x,y)-u(x,y)|$.
-The overall reconstruction error, given as the mean absolute difference between estimated and ground truth excitation patterns $\langle \Delta u(x,y) \rangle = \sum |\tilde{u}(x,y)-u(x,y)|/N$, is on average about $4\%-5\%$, or in other words the reconstruction accuracy is better than $95\%$, see also Figs. \ref{fig:temporal} and section \ref{sec:results:temporal}.
-Even spiral waves with both long and short, and changing wavelengths, as well as with breathing instabilities can be recovered, see third and fourth column in Fig. \ref{fig:results2D}.
-The reconstruction error does not change significantly over time, regardless whether single spiral waves or spiral wave chaos are estimated, see also Fig. \ref{fig:results3D2}g).
-The standard deviation of the mean reconstruction error across the frames is about $1-2\%$, see also section \ref{sec:results:temporal}.
-Due to the at times large local residual reconstruction errors, which can be as large as $100\%$, the standard deviation across all difference values between $\tilde{u}$ and $u$ is $5\%-10\%$.
-The estimation of a two-dimensional excitation wave pattern ($128 \times 128$ pixels) can be performed within less than $0.8\,\text{ms}$ by the neural network (model 2Dt-A1, average from $1,000$ frames, Nvidia GPU, see methods).
-The data shown in Figs. \ref{fig:results2D} and \ref{fig:temporal}-\ref{fig:noise} was not seen by the network during the training procedure.
+Figs. \ref{fig:results2Dfocal} and \ref{fig:results2D} demonstrate that various two-dimensional electrical excitation wave patterns, such as focal waves originating from random stimulation sites, as well as linear waves, single spiral and multi-spiral wave patterns, and even spiral wave chaos, can be reconstructed with very high precision from the resulting mechanical deformation using an autoencoder neural network, see also Supplementary Movies 1 and 7.
+It is important to take notice of the fact that the neural network solely processes and analyzes tissue displacements, and does not analyze pre-computed strains or stresses during the processing, and does not have direct knowledge about the underlying cardiac muscle fiber alignment.
+Neither during training nor during the reconstruction, was the underlying muscle fiber direction known to the network.
+However, the contractile forces triggered by the electrical excitation wave patterns act along an underlying linearly transverse muscle fiber organization, which leads to highly anisotropic macroscopic contractions and deformations of the tissue, which is then reflected in the data.
+The top panels in Fig. \ref{fig:results2Dfocal}a,b) and Fig. \ref{fig:results2D}a) show the deformations that were analyzed by the network, the two top rows in Fig. \ref{fig:results2Dfocal}a,b) and Fig. \ref{fig:results2D}b) show the reconstructed electrical excitation patterns $\tilde{u}(x,y)$, and the two bottom rows in Fig. \ref{fig:results2Dfocal}a,b) and Fig. \ref{fig:results2D}c) show the original ground truth excitation patterns $u(x,y)$ during focal activity and during spiral wave chaos, respectively.
+The different muscle fiber alignments are indicated by black arrows: $40^{\circ}$ in Fig. \ref{fig:results2Dfocal}a), $1^{\circ}$ in Fig. \ref{fig:results2Dfocal}b), and $0^{\circ}$ or linearly transverse in $e_y$-direction, $90^{\circ}$ or linearly transverse in $e_x$-direction, $30^{\circ}$ and $120^{\circ}$ from left to right in Fig. \ref{fig:results2D}a).